 While it is designed primarily for use with Google Sheets, there is also an option to create many of the activities purely online within the browser, by selecting the Skip the Spreadsheet tab.

-To get the most out of Flippity in the classroom read on to discover the best Flippity tips and tricks.
+To get the most out of Flippity in the classroom read on to discover the best Flippity tips and tricks for teachers.

 - What is Adobe Spark for Education and How Does it Work?